Zeyad-Mustafa/Capacitor-Charging-and-Discharging-Simulation/README.md

 ---

-## 📚 License
+##  License
 This project is open-source and available under the MIT License.

 ---

-## 🙌 Credits
+##  Project
-Developed by Zeyad Mohammed Mustafa as a fun Python physics simulation project.
+Developed by me and helping from AI as a fun Python physics simulation project.❤️